-As a good and proud descendant of Mexican (my mom is from D.F ) I love Mexican food.
-I don't know if is its variety of flavors, or delicious dishes for all occasions, but I find Mexican food as one of the most delicious, nutritious and completely addictive.
+As a good and proud Mexican descendant (my mom is from D.F ) I love Mexican food.
+I don’t know if is its variety of flavors, or delicious dishes for all occasions, but I find Mexican food as one of the most delicious, nutritious and completely addictive.

 If like me, you love Mexican food but you’re on a little strict diet regime, this is a recipe that will surely love.
 The best thing is that it is a rich vegetarian recipe! and will help you keep your figure.

 The enchiladas are a very typical Mexican food, a thousand different flavors thanks to its various sauce.
 Fillings vary by region, and today’s recipe will delight your palate.
 Follow these instructions to the letter:

 - 1 garlic clove

 Peel the tomatoes and blend them with the onion, garlic, seedless serrano chile and water.
 Put salt to taste and pour the sauce into a pot to cook about 20 minutes over low heat.

 - 1/2 teaspoon of salt